How to Rename Your SharePoint Domain in Microsoft 365

 A long-requested feature in SharePoint Online is the ability to change the URL of the top-level SharePoint site.
 This setting is determined by the tenant name you choose when your tenant was first created, meaning the URL will always be https://<tenantname>.sharepoint.com.
 Poorly considered tenant name choices, along with company rebranding or renaming, are just a few reasons that many organizations may find themselves planning a challenging and disruptive tenant to tenant migration they could potentially avoid if they could simply change this URL.

-Thankfully, Microsoft has recently announced that this will soon be possible.
+Thankfully, Microsoft has recently announced that this will soon be possible in Microsoft 365.
 At the time of writing, this feature is in a private preview that you need to sign up for and request access.
 Once submitted you may expect an email response within 10 business days (Figure 1).

 While you wait for approval to come through, give some thought to the URL that you would like to set.
 You will add this from the custom domain names section of the Azure Active Directory portal.
 In Figure 2, we see the new domain sharepointrocks.onmicrosoft.com successfully added and verified to my tenant.